In the beginning…tell me what made you decide to start writing?

 Tell me three unique things about you.

-Richard, thank you for taking part in Galaxy of Authors!
+Richard, thank you for participating in Galaxy of Authors!